RepubblicaTech/rtos/README.md

 `make run` Compiles the code, creates a bootable ISO image and launches qemu with such image

 `make debug` Same as above, but launches GDB according to the settings given by the `debug.gdb` file.
 Useful for kernel debugging with QEMU.
+(NOTE: all the output that goes through E9 port is redirected to the `qemu_gdb.log` file in the root of the project)

 # Other useful stuff
-I included a `.vscode` folder which includes the `c_cpp_properties.json` settings file that provides an enviroment specific to this project when using VSCode.
+I included a `.vscode` folder which includes the `c_cpp_properties.json` settings file that provides an enviroment with all compiler paths, flags and include paths properly set up when using VSCode.

+There are also a `launch.json` file used for debugging.
+Just set your breakpoint(s), press `Ctrl+F5` and you should be good to go!
+(NOTE: all the output that goes through E9 port is redirected to the `qemu_vscode.log` file in the root of the project)

 ## **Update!
 (18/12/2024)**